What to expect from the Breakout Sessions at the LoveRural Conference.

 a) We could do that!

 A bite-sized introduction to a way of engaging in mission in rural context using the leader's story as a spring board.
-There will be a take away challenge to ‘have a go’ at thinking through what mission might look like in their locality in this context, with resource & course links to help them on their way.”
+There will be a take away challenge to ‘have a go’ at thinking through what mission might look like in your locality in this context, with resource & course links to help you on your way.

 b) Growing Younger